 - Over-the-counter medication: If your clogged ear is caused by allergies, sinus congestion, or a cold, try taking an OTC decongestant or allergy medicine.
 This may alleviate the pressure and pain you have.
 Make sure to follow label directions.

 - Ear drops: Special ear drops specifically designed for earwax blockages can help soften hardened earwax.
 Follow the directions on the label.
 Usually, this involves placing a few drops inside the ear canal and tilting your head for a few moments to let them sink in.
 This may help impacted earwax to fall out on its own.

-Professional Hearing Evaluation in Scottsdale, Phoenix, Glendale, and Sun City
+Get Help With Clogged Ears in Scottsdale, Phoenix, Glendale, and Sun City

 Image Source: Pixel-Shot / Shutterstock